 By mixing and matching pillows from our bedrooms, I was able to bring in a pop of floral and other matching pillows into our living room.
-I also grouped most of my faux plants into small vignettes and brought in a couple of large house plants for more green.
+I also grouped most of my faux plants into small vignettes and brought in a couple of large house plants for more green and spring home decor.

 Keeping with the less is more theme, I made a Nordic DIY flower garland for our fireplace mantel.
 My winter mantel is now almost bare with just a couple of large prints.
 That’s what I consider minimal!

-I had some fun styling our bar cart with a few faux stems in Japanese pottery, a orange buddha, and faux air plant for Spring touches.
+I had some fun styling our bar cart with a few faux stems in Japanese pottery, an orange buddha, and faux air plant for Spring decorations.
 Our peace lily (that gets out of hand often!) is sitting in a champagne bucket with fairy lights so it’s really a cheery-festive corner at night!
 Plants seriously make everything better.

-My daughter brought me home some flowers to cheer me up after a long day so I had to include them in our home tour!
-I clipped some stems from a bush outside and stuck a couple of feathers in.
+My daughter brought me home some flowers to cheer me up after a long day so I had to include them in our spring home tour!
+I clipped some stems from a bush outside and stuck a couple of feathers to fill it in.

 Our home is truly a reflection of our travels around Asia and living in Japan.
 There is a story behind every vignette and shelf in our home.
 I can’t wait to see how it all translates into an American house when we move back.

 Spring decorating secret: Surround yourself with things that make you happy!

 - Using travel souvenirs, family photos, and a fun accessory that you just fell in love with, is just as important as decorating with beautiful store bought decor.